 Explanation

-The program uses a flag variable to assume a number is prime initially.
-It checks divisibility from 2 to the square root of the number.
-If a divisor is found, the flag is set to False, indicating the number is not prime.
-If no divisors are found, the flag remains True, and the number is prime.
+The program initially uses a flag variable to follow a number.
+This examines the partition from the square root of the number from 2.
+If a ruler is found, the flag is set on the False, indicating that the number is not prime.
+If no separator is found, the flag remains True, and the number is prime.

 Output of the Program